-Downloading, copying and sharing material (i.e., music, movies, games, and software applications) for which the copyright holder has not given you permission is against the law and in violation of Fontbonne University's Acceptable Use Policy for computing resources.
+Downloading, copying and sharing material (i.e., music, movies, games, and software applications) for which the copyright holder has not given permission is against the law and in violation of Fontbonne University's Acceptable Use Policy for computing resources.

 The Higher Education Opportunity Act (HEOA) of 2008, also referred to as H.R.4137, was signed into law on August 14, 2008.
-The HEOA primarily addresses obstacles that make it difficult for qualified students to obtain a college education, but is also includes specific statements requiring colleges and universities to comply with digital copyright laws.
+The HEOA includes specific statements requiring colleges and universities to comply with digital copyright laws.

-Fontbonne University has instituted the following:
+Beginning in July 2009, Fontbonne University has instituted the following: